How regular exercise can help you manage your psoriasis

-There are plenty of ways of integrating exercise into your normal routine.
-Taking the stairs rather than the lift at work, leaving the car at home for short trips, or parking further away than you normally do, can all add more physical activity into your day.
-Housework and gardening are also great ways to fit exercise into your day.
+There are plenty of ways of including exercise into your normal routine.
+Take the stairs rather than the lift, leave the car at home for short trips, or stand up and stretch while watching TV.1 Housework and gardening are also great ways to fit exercise into your day.7

 Regular exercise may help not only your overall wellbeing, but your psoriasis too.1

 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your doctor or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.